 We have assessed the revenue guidance of ASC 605-25 to determine whether multiple deliverables in our arrangements with AUO represent separate units of accounting.
 Under the AUO License Agreements, we received initial license fees of \$3 million and could receive up to an additional \$7 million in license fees upon completion of certain conditions for the respective technologies.
 We have determined that the transfer of the licensed patents and technology and the effort involved in completion of the conditions for the respective technologies represent a single unit of accounting for each technology.
-Accordingly, using a proportional performance method, during the third quarter of fiscal year 2011 we began recognizing the \$3 million initial license fees over the estimated periods that we expect to complete the conditions for the respective technologies and not recognize the \$7 million as it is considered contingent revenue.
+Accordingly, using a proportional performance method, during the third quarter of fiscal year 2011 we began recognizing the \$3 million initial license fees over the estimated periods that we expect to complete the conditions for the respective technologies and have not recognized any portion of the \$7 million either deferred revenue or revenue as it is considered contingent revenue.
 Upon completion of the various conditions for the respective technologies, the additional license fees of \$7 million will be recognized over the respective performance periods, limiting the revenue recognized on a cumulative basis to the aggregate license fee payments received from AUO.
 At each reporting period we assess the progress in completing these efforts and recognize license fee revenue over the remaining estimated period that we expect to complete the conditions for the respective technologies.
-On this basis, we reassessed the performance period during the second quarter of fiscal year 2012 and, accordingly, revenue for certain technology has been deferred.
-This technology represents approximately 30% of the non-refundable deferred revenue on our condensed consolidated balance sheet as of April 30, 2012.
+On this basis, we reassessed the performance period during the third quarter of fiscal year 2012 and, accordingly, revenue recognition for certain technology has been suspended .
+This technology represents approximately 39% of the nonrefundable deferred revenue on our condensed consolidated balance sheet as of July 31, 2012.
 Such revenue will be recognized upon our determination of the appropriate performance period.
-This is reflected in the recognized license fee revenue from AUO for the six-month and three-month periods ended April 30, 2012 of approximately \$693,000 and \$247,000, respectively.
-License fee payments received from AUO which are in excess of the amounts recognized as revenue (approximately \$1,434,000 as of April 30, 2012) are recorded as non-refundable deferred revenue on the accompanying condensed consolidated balance sheet.
+This is reflected in the recognized license fee revenue from AUO for the nine-month and three-month periods ended July 31, 2012 of approximately \$940,000 and \$247,000, respectively and \$426,000 for the nine and three-month periods ended July 31, 2011.
+License fee payments received from AUO which are in excess of the amounts recognized as revenue (approximately \$1,187,000 as of July 31,2012) are recorded as non-refundable deferred revenue on the accompanying condensed consolidated balance sheet.
 The AUO License Agreements also provide for the basis for royalty payments on future production, if any, by AUO to CopyTele, which we have determined represent separate units of accounting.
 We have not recognized any royalty income under the AUO License Agreements.